Hydrodynamics of fault gouges from constitutive modelling to the physics of friction: The model

 Using the above expressions and following Wiebicke and Einav's calibration procedure, we obtain the following plastic transport coefficients for the tensorially general case:

 Given the specific form of the transport coefficients, the full tensorial expressions for the viscous stress and the plastic strain rate become

 It is worth noticing that when evaluated in terms of the volumetric and deviatoric invariants -- namely, $p^d, q^d$ and $\dot{\varepsilon}^p_v, \dot{\varepsilon}^p_s$ -- the above expressions yield the exact same form of the transport coefficients as those derived in the original triaxial formulation of Terracotta model.
-Moreover, note that the requirement for the semipositive definiteness of the plastic transport coefficients coincides with that identified in \citeA[Equation (53)]{wiebicke2024simple}.
+Moreover, note that the requirement for the positive semidefiniteness of the plastic transport coefficients coincides with that identified in \citep[Equation (53)][]{wiebicke2024simple}, namely